DNS autoscaling based on cluster size

 For more information about calculating, see the cluster-proportional-autoscaler

-In this example, we use the linear
+In this example, we consider the linear

 replicas = max( ceil( cores * 1/coresPerReplica ) , ceil( nodes * 1/nodesPerReplica ) )